orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- What makes it a pattern is that we can generate it with from a lower space.
 So repeating is just \*, frequency is just ??
 	- What is training/using an embedding equivalent to in pattern search?

-Another issue is that sine compression like using an autoencoder/decoder is incredibly slow since we can't parallelize the token-dependence.
+Another issue is that in compression like using an autoencoder/decoder is incredibly slow since we can't parallelize the token-dependence.
 How far can you compress without that?

 You want existing algorithms to be importable: So a specific interpretation which is a compression algorithm to use it as a starting point.
 You want some way to differentiate between two of those imported implementations; how do you decide where to use what.
 Probably nestedly use as a components, or actually use aspects of that algorithm in the current one.